Worked Example — Cook v. Gralike (2001)

 Cook leaves candidate eligibility criteria unchanged.

-No qualifications, disqualifications, service caps, or eligibility thresholds are created, modified, or applied.
+No qualifications, disqualifications, service limits, or eligibility thresholds are created, modified, or applied.

 Logic Signal: